Mulligatawny Stew (Indian Lentil Stew)

 - 4 cloves garlic minced, about 2 tsp.

-- 1 Tbsp. minced ginger or 1 tsp. ginger powder
+- 1 Tbsp. ginger minced, or use 1 tsp. ginger powder

 - 1 tsp. curry powder